 SQLite databases are very lightweight.
-Unlike other database systems, there is no configuration, installation required to start working on SQLite database.
+Unlike other database systems, there is no configuration, installation required to start working on an SQLite Open database.

 What you need is the SQLite library which is less than 500KB size.
 We will jump start working on SQLite databases and tables directly.

 Unlike other database management systems, there is no CREATE DATABASE command in SQLite.
-In SQLite, here is how you can create a new database:
+In this SQLite tutorial, here is how you can create a new database:

 - Open the Windows Command Line tool (cmd.exe) from the start, type “cmd” and open it.